mdcutone/psychxr/docs/examples/libovr_rendering.rst

 =====================

 This tutorial covers how to use PsychXR to render graphics to the Oculus Rift HMD using pure OpenGL and the :mod:`libovr` extension.
+Futhermore, using rigid body transforms, head tracking, and input is also demonstrated.

 Setting up your application for rendering involves the following steps: